 Please see the archival collections listed below to view details of what the team is currently working on to make available.

 Take a look at our guest blogposts to keep up to date with progress: caslibraryblog.

 Africa Research Central (in English & French) An extensive database on African studies archives / libraries / museums and a database of repository wish lists.
 Provides access conditions, restrictions, important holdings, collection size, year founded, publications, references, related sites.
 Maintained by Prof. Kathryn Green and Dr. Susan Tschabrun at California State University, Fullerton.

-Cooperative Africana Materials Project (CAMP) Based in the USA, CAMP promotes the preservation of publications and archives concerning Sub-Saharan Africa.
-CAMP also aims to make these materials in microform available to researchers, we hold a subscription, please come and ask us at the issue desk if there is material you would like to access.
+Cooperative Africana Materials Project (CAMP) CAMP promotes the preservation of publications and archives concerning Sub-Saharan Africa.
+CAMP also aims to make these materials in microform available to researchers; we hold a subscription, please come and ask us if there is material you would like to access.

 WARBICA - West African Regional Branch

 ESARBICA - Eastern and Southern Africa Regional Branch

 Five Hundred Year Archive (FHYA - 500 Year Archive, Online/Cape Town) - The 500 Year Archive (500YA) is a digital research platform developed by the Five Hundred Year Archive (FHYA) research initiative, a project of Archive and Public Culture (APC), based at the University of Cape Town.
 It allows users to engage with a rich variety of resources pertinent the last five hundred years of southern African history.
 Its purpose is to support historical research into these neglected eras and to encourage the digitisation and the sharing of resources across a network of institutions.
 It also aims to build a public community of users who are passionate about southern African history and who are interested in the complex forces which shape that history over time.